-From claim validation to policy renewal, up-to-date aerial maps from Nearmap can help you to streamline every stage of the Insurance policy lifecycle.
-We chatted with Eric Eckert, Director, Insurance Practice at Nearmap to hear the benefits of premium, high-res aerial imagery for insurers.
+From claim validation to policy renewal, location intelligence and aerial imagery from Nearmap can help you streamline every stage of the Insurance policy lifecycle.
+We chatted with Eric Eckert, Director of Insurance at Nearmap to hear the benefits of premium, high-res aerial imagery for insurers.

-See first-hand some recent captures from bushfires in Western Australia, part of our official post-catastrophe program which provides access to high-resolution imagery within days following extreme weather events.
+See first-hand some recent captures from floods across Queensland and NSW, part of Nearmap ImpactResponse — our official post-catastrophe program which provides access to high-resolution imagery within days following extreme weather events.

 The core thing that all carriers are looking for is to make a decision.
-A decision has to be made based on your best efforts to understand the truth and in Nearmap’s case, the truth on the ground.
+A decision has to be made based on your best efforts to understand the truth and in the case of Nearmap, the truth on the ground.

 Nearmap can show insurers what is happening with a property now, and what has historically happened, tracking change in near real-time.
 From imagery to location intelligence to post-event data following a catastrophe, Nearmap covers the full spectrum of data that insurers need.
 This data has relevance across every stage of the policy lifecycle.